Riquelme calms things down: “We mustn’t lose our heads” | OneFootball

 Riquelme calms things down: “We mustn’t lose our heads”

-Ahead of the friendly match against Millonarios, Juan Román Riquelme spoke and offered more than just the usual statements.
-In a transfer window that tends to heighten the anxiety of the Boca world, the president chose a calm, measured message with a central idea: not to lose focus.
+Before the friendly match against Millonarios, Juan Román Riquelme spoke and offered more than just routine statements.
+In a transfer market that often heightens the anxiety of the Boca world, the president chose a calm, measured message with a central idea: not losing focus.

-With praise for Marino Hinestroza, a reinforcement who is about to join despite some final differences, Román highlighted the Colombian but quickly toned down the excitement surrounding the transfer market.
-“We don’t have to go crazy,” he said, summarizing the board’s stance for 2026.
+With praise for Marino Hinestroza, a reinforcement who is about to join despite some final differences, Román highlighted the Colombian but quickly downplayed the market frenzy.
+“We must not go crazy,” he said, summarizing the management's stance for this 2026.

-Beyond a weak 2025, Román stressed the importance of adaptation periods and the squad’s hierarchy.
+Despite a weak 2025, Román stressed the importance of adaptation times and the hierarchy of the squad.
 “We have a great squad,” he insisted, convinced that this year will be different.
-The Copa Libertadores stands out as the main objective, and Román made it clear that Boca aims to compete and reach the end, without grandiose promises but with their hopes intact.
+The Copa Libertadores emerges as the main goal, and Román made it clear that Boca aims to compete and reach the end, without grandiose promises but with intact hope.

-The friendly against Millonarios also had a strong symbolic component: the creation of the Miguel Ángel Russo Cup, a tribute to the former coach and Riquelme’s close friend.
+The friendly against Millonarios also had a strong symbolic component: the creation of the Miguel Ángel Russo Cup, a tribute to the former coach and close friend of Riquelme.
 The president confirmed it will be played every year, institutionalizing a memory that combines sport and emotion.
-Román spoke little, but left clear concepts: calm in the transfer market, support for the squad, and the Libertadores as the goal.
+Román spoke little, but left clear concepts: calm in the market, support for the squad, and the Libertadores as the horizon.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.